arielherself/espresso/README.md

 ## A pivotal moment in Ukraine

-On Monday, on the eighth anniversary of a massacre of Ukrainian soldiers in Donetsk province, the Ukrainian army launched [an offensive](https://te.arielherself.xyz/europe/2022/08/29/ukraine-starts-a-push-to-recapture-kherson-a-crucial-russian-occupied-city) against Russian forces in Kherson, a southern province.
+On Monday, on the eighth anniversary of a massacre of Ukrainian soldiers in Donetsk province, the Ukrainian army [launched an offensive](https://te.arielherself.xyz/europe/2022/08/29/ukraine-starts-a-push-to-recapture-kherson-a-crucial-russian-occupied-city) against Russian forces in Kherson, a southern province.
 The historical resonance will have been clear to many of the fighters.

-The city of Kherson was the first big one to fall after Russia invaded in February.
+Kherson was the first big city to fall after Russia invaded in February.
 Ukrainian generals have hinted for months that they were preparing a [counter-offensive](https://te.arielherself.xyz/europe/2022/08/14/a-ukrainian-counter-offensive-in-kherson-faces-steep-odds), and in the early afternoon on Monday they launched the attack.
 The Ukrainians laid the groundwork the night before, by striking key bridges and Russian command points.

 Penetrating Russia’s second line of defence will be harder.
 Fighting on Tuesday will be crucial in determining Kherson’s fate.
 But Ukraine believes it is seizing the initiative.
 The frontlines of the war have barely moved since late June.
 If Ukraine has now found a weak spot in Russia’s armour, it could mark the beginning of a new phase of the conflict.

 ## No more dollars at the Moscow Exchange